2026-2

 - Assign users security roles in their home business unit.

-- Assign users security roles in secondary business units as needed.
+- (Optional) Assign users the same security role they have in their home business unit in secondary business units as needed.

 - Create portfolios that will act as the top parent levels of the hierarchy in BrightWork 365.